darkalchemy/Pu-239/README.md

 Google API key allows up to 1000 api hits instead of 100 per day, set in .env

+IMDb no key needed

+TVMaze no key needed

 ### Cache Engines